MSPCA-Angell Headquarters

 Learn more about rabbits.

-Moles: Bury hardware cloth at least a foot deep around your garden, ideally in an L-shape, to deter tunneling moles.
+Moles: To deter tunneling moles, bury hardware cloth at least a foot deep around your garden, ideally in an L-shape.
 Castor oil-based repellents also dissuade moles without causing any harm to them or your garden.
 Improving soil drainage or flooding their tunnels with water is also effective, because moles don’t like moist areas.

-For all wildlife species entering your garden, think about what you might be doing to inadvertently attract them.
+For all wildlife species entering your garden, think about what you might be doing to attract them inadvertently.
 Certain plants naturally attract some animal species.
 Nurseries can often recommend the best plants for your situation and suggest repellants.